-Category 1: Sub-Category 1:
+Sub-Category 1:

-11 Other Health and Therapeutic Services 11130 other therapies
+11130 other therapies

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+11130 other therapies Sub-Category 2:

 The goal of Creative Arts Therapies services (part of "Professional Services" in the currently approved waiver) is to provide therapeutic supports to help a person with disabilities to express and understand emotions through artistic expression and through the creative process.
 Through these therapeutic services and processes, people can increase awareness of self and others, cope with symptoms of stress and traumatic experiences, enhance cognitive abilities, and enjoy the life-affirming pleasures of engaging in these types of therapies.
 Creative Arts Therapies can also assist with social and emotional difficulties related to a number of mental health issues including disability, illness, trauma and loss, physical and cognitive problems.
 Family and relationship issues such as abuse and domestic violence can also be treated with Creative Arts Therapies.
 The goal of Creative Arts Therapies is to assess and treat a variety of mental health problems including anxiety, depression, substance abuse, and or other addictions.
 The art therapist contributes consultative services and recommendations to the ISP to assist the team in determining service utilization.
 Creative Arts Therapy services include: Art Therapy, Dance Therapy, Drama Therapy and Music Therapy.